Gnosder/Gaming/Roar of the Wyrm/A1 Moxys Hope.md

 "The weather mage summons a gale that launches you off your ship, sending you flying over the watery expanse between the two ships.
 A soft gust of wind breaks what otherwise would have been a nasty fall and deposits you on the deck of the belegared ship.
 A call comes out from the defenders.
 'Who ever the hell you are, help us get that depth charge over the side.'
 Prepare for battle."

-Encounter 1 -- Attack on the Hope
+## Encounter 1 -- Attack on the Hope

+**Goal:** Deploy 2 depth charges

+**Monsters:** Level 2 Elite (Sea Serpent), 8 Level 1 Minions (Kobolds) (4 Kobold Princeps and 4 Kobold Tiro) DSM 191

+**Environment:** On the deck of the Hope.
+Crew members push a depth charge onto the deck once the last one has left it's starting point.
+Depth Charges can be pushed at half speed

 "As the the second charge detonates the tenticles withdraw and a dark shape moves rapidly away from the ship.
 A man approahes you, wiping a bloody saber on a burlap cloth, 'I'm Second Mate Corbin Hawke and this beautiful ship you just saved is called Moxie's Hope.'"